wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    https://signup.live.com/signup"><strong>
    https://signup.live.com/signup</strong></a>

-6. PROTIP: You don't need to sign-up for and pay for a subscription with your credit card until you have <strong>5 users</strong>.
+6. PROTIP: After defining <strong>5 users</strong>, you are forced to sign-up for and pay for a subscription with your credit card.

    PROTIP: Use address with a zip code that's not associated with your home address, and used only for banking.